typescript-ohjelmointi/type-exercises/src/14-type-mapping/type-mapping.md

 type AppConfig = {
   username: string;
   layout: string;
-  //more in the future possibly, try adding here something };
+  // more in the future possibly, try adding here something };

 // Whether or not the user has permission to change configuration values